-Yes, but ONLY if you enroll with a \$50 minimum election during Open Enrollment or prior to the start of the following plan year (by December 31, 2023) for participation in the following plan year.
+Yes, but ONLY if you enroll with a \$50 minimum election during Open Enrollment or prior to the start of the following plan year (by December 31, 2024) for participation in the following plan year.
+The full balance in your TEA account can rollover as long as a new election is made (by December 31, 2024).